trashbirdecology/bbsRDM/README.md

 # bbsRDM

-The goal of bbsRDM is to download BBS data from USGS's FTP server, and calculate various regime detection metrics
+The goal of bbsRDM is to download BBS data from the USGS's FTP server, and calculate various regime detection metrics.

 ## Installation